Morgan Bell: Sniggerless Boundulations

-Title meaning

 About the title, Bell has said it is a nonsense phrase that came to her in a dream but "Linguistically it translates to a calculated series of steps forward.
 I like the riddle quality and the weightlessness of the phrase." and "Semantically the intention is to evoke a progression of steps away from creeping paranoia."

-Concept album analogy

 Bell has made the following statements about the flash fiction collection's likeness to the concept albums of her teen years in the 1990s: